wutxtt/MMEATSC/README.md

-# SCEA is the MMEA/TSC proposed in the manuscript
+# SCEA is the MMEA/TSC proposed in the manuscript.

-# The specific data has been placed in the Data folder
+# The specific data has been placed in the Data folder.

-# Run gorun.m to reproduce the results
+# Run gorun.m to reproduce the results.